xcellsior/Arduino-BLE-Backpack/README.md

 # Software and User Controls

-First, initialize the color table and initialize the neopixels and set them to ‘off’.
+First, the code initializes the color table and initialize the neopixels and set them to ‘off’.
 The Bluetooth module is set to data mode.
  Next, in the main loop, it waits for a connection.
 When there is a connection, it waits to receive a UART message.
 It then runs the module based on the input message.
  The rainbow module is a mathematical sine function that prints 17 rows to the color table, giving it the appearance of motion.
 For still images or gif animations, it loads their byte values for each RGB color from ROM into the buffer in RAM.

  Available modes (from forest22.ino):

- 'q' - quit to Bluetooth connect page
+ 'q' - Quit to Bluetooth connect page

- 'm' - run Mario
+ 'm' - Run Mario

- 'L' - run Malleo
+ 'L' - Run Malleo

- 'r' - run rainbow
+ 'r' - Display rainbow

- 'f' - run Forgotten Runes items
+ 'f' - Show Forgotten Runes items

- 't' - run rainbow theater chase
+ 't' - Display rainbow theater chase

- 'c' - chaos mode
+ 'c' - Chaos mode

- 'd' - minecraft diamonds
+ 'd' - Minecraft diamonds

  After connecting to the device with a Bluetooth terminal, send these characters to change the mode.